-The system checks the number of CPU Activations and the number of CPU core resource in use.
-If deleting a CPU Activation key results in the number of CPU Activations being lower than the assigned number of CPU core resource, the CPU Activation key is not deleted from the XSCF.
+The system checks the number of CPU Activations and the number of CPU core resource that is allocated to a physical partition (PPAR).
+If deleting a CPU Activation key results in the number of CPU Activations being lower than the assigned number of CPU core resource, the CPU Activation key is not deleted from the system.
 To delete the CPU Activation key in this case, you need to reduce the assigned number of CPU core resource.
 Use setcod(8) to change the assigned number of CPU Activations.